Madrid draws the line: Stricter rules for holiday rentals — and what Mallorca must do now

 Regulatory wave hits Palma and the island — finally order or a bureaucratic clampdown?

 When delivery vans buzz past the palm trees at Plaça d’Espanya in the morning and the first café cortado steams, one thing is clear in Palma: Madrid has pulled the lever.
-Platforms like the large booking portals are to delete thousands of listings offered without a valid registration number.
-On the Balearic Islands this concerns several hundred to over two thousand properties — figures that are discussed at the tables in the Mercado de l’Olivar as much as at the bar on the Passeig Marítim.
+Platforms like the large booking portals such as Airbnb Puts the Balearic Islands Under Pressure: Deleting Illegal Listings — What It Means for Mallorca are to delete thousands of listings offered without a valid registration number.
+On the Balearic Islands this concerns several hundred to more than 2,300 holiday rentals removed in the Balearic Islands — a breakthrough with risks — figures that are discussed at the tables in the Mercado de l’Olivar as much as at the bar on the Passeig Marítim.

 What it's really about